ralphjsmit/tall-interactive/README.md

 ### Creating a Filament Form

-To start building your first form, create a new file in your `app/Forms` directory (custom namespaces also allowed).
+To start building our first actionable, let's do some preparation first.
+Create a new file in your `app/Forms` directory (custom namespaces are also fine).
 You could call it `UserForm` or however you like.

 Run the following command to generate a form in your `app/Forms` namespace: